-Demonstrating the ability to find, interpret and apply legislation and its principles to real life situations and explain to the parties involved the meaning and context of any specific legal provision and the rights and obligations contained within it.
+Demonstrating the ability to find, interpret and apply legislation and its principles to real life situations and explain to the parties involved the meaning and context of any specific legal provision and the rights and obligations contained within it

 - E1.
 That you identified correctly the nature of the product or service, the appropriate legislation, and how it applied. - E2.
-That you identified correctly, and applied any codes of practice, guidance, risk analysis systems or best practice, as applicable, relevant to each product or service identified. - E3.
+That you identified correctly, and applied, any codes of practice, guidance, risk analysis systems or best practice, as applicable, relevant to each product or service identified. - E3.
 That you used appropriate protective equipment and clothing, as required. - E4.
 That you identified, and took, all appropriate measures with regard to health and safety, hygiene and bio-security in order to reduce risk to yourself and others. - E5.
 That you were able to identify correctly any relevant examinations or tests which apply to each product or service. - E6.
 That you performed all relevant examinations and tests of the product or service identified, in order to determine compliance or otherwise with legal requirements, including the examination and interpretation of any technical file/product information package, if applicable. - E7.
-That you determined and explained the options for further action arising out of the results of the examinations and tests carried out. - E9.
+That you determined and explained the options for further action arising out of the results of the examinations and tests carried out. - E8.
+When advising consumers or businesses, that you identified correctly all relevant infringements and potential breaches for further consideration. - E9.
 Where applicable, that you identified any other legal issues that are outside the remit of Trading Standards. - E10.
 That you showed appropriate problem solving skills when assessing any particular situation. - E11.
 That you were able to reflect on your cognitive skills, and identify your strengths, and areas for future development.

-Task F Investigative Skills
+Task F Investigative skills